webpack-contrib/sass-loader/README.md

 Passing your options as [query parameters](http://webpack.github.io/docs/using-loaders.html#query-parameters) is also supported, but can get confusing if you need to set a lot of options.

-If you need to define two different loader configs, you can also change the config's property name via `sass?config=otherSassLoaderConfig`:
+If you need to define two different loader configs, you can also change the config's property name via `themed-sass?config=otherSassLoaderConfig`:

 ```javascript
 module.exports = {